 Syntheogen™ is a step sequencer and synthesizer I developed for Android phones and tablets:

 I started this project because I thought it would be really fun.
 Looking back, though, it was just a pain in the ass.
-Android is a frustrating platform, and some of my design decisions made the project harder than it needed to be.
+Android is a frustrating platform, and some of my design choices made the project harder than it needed to be.
 The app turned out well — it's really fast, the sound quality is good, and there are some interesting UI features — but I have no desire to work on it again.
 Maybe I will open-source it some day.

 Anyway, Syntheogen was mostly written with C++ and the Android NDK.
 Production builds targeted Android, but the app also runs on Windows, which I used for development and testing.
 It was extra work to make everything cross-platform, but it saved a lot of time.